AnselmoGPP/Learn_Computer_Science/topics/security/blockchain/satoshi.md

 - *Bitcoin open source implementation of P2P currency*

-At SourceForge he stored Bitcoin source code, and participated on a mailing list and forum (mostly related to technical issues and development).

-At **bitcointalk.org** he participated in discussions (mostly related to technical issues and development).
+At SourceForge he stored Bitcoin source code, and participated on a mailing list and forum.
+At **bitcointalk.org** he participated in discussions.
+In both sites his messages were related to technical issues involving Bitcoin development.

-This publication compiles the emails and posts made by Satoshi and other related participants around the beginning of Bitcoin.
+Here, I compiled the emails and posts made by Satoshi and other related participants around the beginning of Bitcoin.
 This includes:

 - First emails (correspondence with Adam Back and Wei Dai)
 - Cryptography mailing list emails
 - P2P foundation posts
+- Some other relevant writings

-This doesn't include SourceForge and BitcoinTalk publications, which are rather technical and are involved in the subsequent Bitcoin development.
+This doesn't include all the SourceForge and BitcoinTalk publications, which are mostly technical discussion about Bitcoin software development.

 ## First emails